TrimbleSoftware/mbwxpi/README.md

 Meteobridge user-defined plugin weatherstation to read, parse, convert and output weather data contained in a wxnow.txt file as a Meteobridge weatherstation.
 Operation of the plugin is customized by editing the accompanying UCI style config file.

 This plugin is implemented as a rather sophisticated AWK script that downloads, parses, converts and outputs the values containd in a Cumulus or Weewx style wxnow.txt file into Meteobridge as user defined plugin weatherstation.
+The wxnow.txt file format is documented here: https://cumuluswiki.org/a/Wxnow.txt

 The plugin has configurable options that are stored in the Openwrt UCI style configuration file named "mbwxpi".
 The following settings are configurable: